anegg0/gr0wing-hugo/content/posts/2013-02-21-growing-roots-happiness.md

   - For lack of a better category

 ---
 WHAT ARE WE DOING HERE?
 WHERE ARE WE GOING?
-It&#8217;s our greatest call   There is no other
+It's our greatest call   There is no other